echos713/skills-communicate-using-markdown/index.md

-# Here's a level-one header.
+# Step 1: Here's a level-one header.

 ###### Here's a level-six header; it's the smallest.